 Skippy and Anna are locked in a room in a large castle.
 The key to that room, and all the other rooms, is a number.
 The numbers are locked away in a problem.
 Can you help them to get out?

-boys would like a book each.
+All the girls would like a puzzle each for Christmas and all the boys would like a book each.
 Solve the riddle to find out how many puzzles and books Santa left.

 This article for teachers looks at how teachers can use problems from the NRICH site to help them teach division.